Michaelangel007/easing/README.md

 Reparameterization is just a fancy word for `re-mapping`.
+Technically, it is [this](https://en.wikipedia.org/wiki/Parametrization)

+There will be a test.

-Technically, it is [this](https://en.wikipedia.org/wiki/Parametrization) but since that Wikipedia page is so badly written it will probably just confuse you more then it helps feel free to ignore it.
+Since that Wikipedia page is so badly written and will probably just confuse you more then it helps, the only take-away you need is this:

+* Reparameterization ... is the process of deciding and defining the parameters necessary for a ... specification.

 Basically, we want to re-map the range into something _convenient._